-For this purpose, a fine grained structure for requirements and recommendations, requirements classes and conformance classes has been defined.
+For this purpose, a fine-grained structure for requirements and recommendations, requirements classes and conformance classes has been defined.
 As far as possible, patterns from the OGC Modular Specification[26] have been taken into account.
 However, pertaining to the alignment between UML Packages and Conformance Classes, a relaxation of the requirement on one-to-one alignment between UML Package and Conformance Class has been proposed as follows: